This post originally appeared in VICE UK

-High Wycombe is just another dead end town, the ninth crappest town in the country in fact.
-But, since 2006, when eight local Islamic extremists were arrested at their homes for a terrorist plot to blow up seven transatlantic passenger jets, it has gained a grim sort of notoriety.
+High Wycombe is just another dead end town, the ninth crappest town in the UK in fact.
+But, since 2009, when eight local Islamic extremists were arrested at their homes for a terrorist plot to blow up seven transatlantic passenger jets, it has gained a grim sort of notoriety.

 Not long after this, 18-year-old Shabazz Suleman left the RGS Grammar School and fled to Syria to join jIhadists, as did Thomas Evans, who converted to Islam aged 19, and travelled to Somalia to become a suicide bomber.